 Risks for Older Internet Users

-Seniors are often at greater risk of become victims to online fraud.
+Seniors are often at greater risk of becoming victims of online fraud.
 If you have an elderly friend or relative, you may want to talk to them about the risks of online fraud and let them know that they can always ask you if they are unsure about something.

 - Explain to your elderly relative that they should not trust strangers online, especially those who are asking for their money or confidential information.
 Inform them about the most common scams out there, such as:

 - Fake lottery and sweepstakes asking for upfront fees to enter or collect winnings.

 - Government impostors posing as representatives from Medicare, Medicaid, or Social Security.